cam-vanorman/dotfiles/README.md

 # dotfiles
-Inspired and based off of [@kaidesu](git@github.com:kaidesu/dotfiles.git).
+Inspired and based off of [@kaidesu's](git@github.com:kaidesu/dotfiles.git) dotfiles.
 I've been using this for a while now and it's been a great experience.

 > **Note:** You will need to go through each dotfile to personalize it to your liking, GPG signing key, name, and email.